Nearly all Web users rely on search at least some of the time. For many, it's their main way to navigate the Web.

 The college's site search is behind the search box at the top of the college's webpages.
 The college's site search includes college and college-affiliated webpages, both public and password-protected, as well as electronic publications on college and college-affiliated webpages.

-The college Web manager can help with improving the results of users finding your pages in both public and college site searches.
+OCM and ITS can help with improving the results of users finding your pages in both public and college site searches.

-Content Matters More Than Technology
+Content Matters More than Technology

 The most important point about search is that content matters more than technology.
 Even the most sophisticated search engine is only as good as the content it indexes.